 A batch of croissants, made traditionally, can take the best part of a weekend with all the resting and chilling in between the turns and at other stages.
 Don’t get me wrong, making croissants the traditional way is one of the top baking pleasures for me, but there are certainly times when effective shortcuts are called for.
 And this shortcut is certainly effective in that it gives excellent results and is easier to achieve than traditional croissants.

 This quicker approach, using grated frozen butter, takes about 20 minutes to make up the laminated (layered) dough.
-The dough then needs to rest in the fridge before it can be use: this allows the gluten in the flour to relax making the rolling out for the shaping easier.
+The dough then rests in the fridge before it can be use: this allows the gluten in the flour to relax making the rolling out for the shaping easier.

 The quick dough